hansen-audio/param-tool-box/README.md

         return false;
     };

-    // ... and pass it to the PTB::ParamValueQueueProcessor!
+    // ... and pass it to the PTB::ParamRampProcessor!
-    return PTB::ParamValueQueueProcessor(pvqp, initValue);
+    return PTB::ParamRampProcessor(pvqp, initValue);
 }

 //-------------------------------------------------------------------